Important dates not to be missed.

 If you have made quarterly BAS lodgements, this final lodgement should be easier and quicker to reconcile.
 However, make sure you take the following steps to avoid common pitfalls:

 - Reconcile your GST and Payroll reports to the balance sheet

 - Reconcile the GST for the financial year in the accounting software against your lodgements.

 - Reconcile the Payroll for the financial year in the accounting software against your lodgements.

 - Check for any transactions created against the GST ledger directly.
 These transactions will not filter through into your activity statement information (Xero and MYOB users).
 Tax codes should always be used.

 - Include GST in the sale of business assets (e.g. vehicles and equipment)

 If your business is in the Building and Construction Industry, you are required to lodge a Taxable Payments Annual Report (TPAR) which reports your total payments to contractors.
 Contractors can be companies, trusts and partnerships as well as sole traders.

 The TPAR is due 28 August 2019.

-And from July 2020, the list of contracted services include in the TPAR will be be further expanded to include security, surveillance, freight and/or IT services.
+And from July 2020, the list of contracted services included in the TPAR will be be further expanded to security, surveillance, freight and/or IT services.